philsobrepena/ShowVroom/README.md

-# CarCar
+# ShowVroom
-Working Name CarCar is an application for managing the logistics of a car dealership.
+An application for managing the logistics of a car dealership.
 Inventory, sales, and services are managed within this application.

 Team: